ModelEngineering/controlSBML/docs/source/system_models.rst

         input_names=["E1"], output_names=["S1", "S2"])
     state_space = ctlsb.makeStateSpace(time=0)

-The resulting state space model is represented below:
+The resulting state space model is represented below.
 :math:`{\bf A}` is in the upper left;
 :math:`{\bf B}` is in the upper right;
 and :math:`{\bf C}` is in the lower left.